Loved One’s Memory Disorder

 Joining support groups

-Both you and your loved one could benefit from the insight and support lent by those who understand your situation better than others.
+Both you and your loved one can benefit from support and insight from those who understand your situation.
 Sites like Dementiasociety.org can help you find groups near you, where you can share your experiences and benefit from both the practical tips and the emotional coping tools that others have developed.
-Memory disorders can be very hard to live with, but it’s even harder to live with a problem that you feel unable to talk about.
-Support groups might be the perfect solution.